 Whether you’re currently shopping for the perfect ring or you’ve already placed that sparkling diamond on your or your bride-to-be’s finger, it’s time to consider how you’re going to protect the investment.

-Here are four tips on properly insuring your bling.
+Here are four tips on properly ensuring an engagement ring:

 1. Get it appraised.